Poster Triptych

 Final:

+I expanded on the statistics and created 3 independent designs for the final triptych.
 I simplified the designs, carefully removing non-essential elements and brightening the tone.
 The typography here supports the austerity of cold-hard-facts and these stylistic avatars.
-The result is a less chaotic composition, which allows the typography and illustration to shine.
-I shrank the buttons down to a realistic size in proportion to the figures so that they do not compete with other elements.
+The result is a clean and spacious composition, which allows the typography and illustration to shine.